elsa-workflows/elsa-core/README.md

 ## Programmatic Workflows

-Workflows can be created programmatically and then executed using `IWorkflowInvoker`.
+Workflows can be created programmatically and then executed using `IWorkflowRunner`.

 ### Hello World
-The following code snippet demonstrates creating a workflow with two custom activities from code and then invoking it:
+The following code snippet demonstrates creating a workflow with two WriteLine activities from code and then invoking it:

 ```c#